THE LAW OF CAUSE AND EFFECT

 Š Discipline your entire day and life.
 Following a nutritional balancing program is an excellent way to do this, as it forces one to exercise the will and discipline in the important area of food, rest, sex and other areas of life that are often difficult for people.

-Š Follow a more yang diet and lifestyle with cooked food, meats, eggs and few sweets, no sugars, no wheat, and no poor quality food.
+Š Follow the development diet and lifestyle with cooked food, meats, eggs and few sweets, no sugars, no wheat, and no poor quality food.

 Š Seek the truth in everything, especially with guidance, and practice the truth as it is revealed to you.

-Š Do the Roy Masters meditation with my modification of it to move energy downward with as much force as possible through the body.
+Š Do the pulling down exercise to move energy downward and correctly with as much force as possible through the body.
 For more on this topic, read Meditation.

-Š Obtain more oxygen using an ozonator/ionizer air purifier, and by breathing the freshest and purest air possible.
+Š Perhaps obtain more oxygen using an ozonator/ionizer air purifier, and by breathing the freshest and purest air possible.
 For more about this, read Oxygenation And Healing.

 Š Learn to truly allow life to unfold around you without much resistance.
 This way you will move through your past burdens as easily and quickly as possible.

 METHODS TO AVOID FOR UNDOING YOUR PAST ACTIONS, WORDS AND THOUGHTS

 1. Fasting from food.
 This method is mentioned often in the Bible because it slows people down and helps them to reflect and perhaps think clearly.
 However, today most fasting is quite harmful.